Buy Self-help legal documents

 The courts have interpreted unjustified dismissal as including both actual and "constructive" dismissals (see below for constructive dismissals).

 For a dismissal to be justified it must be both substantively and procedurally fair â€“ that is, there must have been a good reason for the dismissal ("substantive fairness"), and the way in which the dismissal was carried out must have been fair ("procedural fairness").
 The employer must have acted fairly and reasonably.
-The new EMPLOYMENT RELATIONS ACT 2000 (which came into force on 1 October 2000) also requires employers to act in good faith when taking disciplinary action.
+The NZ EMPLOYMENT RELATIONS ACT 2000 also requires employers to act in good faith when taking disciplinary action.

 There are a variety of substantive reasons that would justify dismissal.
 Serious misconduct justifies immediate (or "summary") dismissal, without the need for any warnings to be given; examples of serious misconduct include theft, assault, breaching work rules and disobeying direct instructions.
 Lesser forms of misconduct or poor work performance require warnings to be given before a dismissal will be justified.